 As you can guess from the titles, both my books are targeted toward small businesses and startups.
 With such a limited audience, I’d never expect them to be ranked top overall.
 I’m thrilled and amazed they got ranked at all!
-But they both reached top ten in Amazon’s Sales & Marketing category.
+But they both became Amazon best-sellers, ranked top ten in Amazon’s Sales & Marketing category.

 You might be wondering how I achieved this.